 Parts are broken down and tapered towards infinity.
 In fact, the entire complex acts as a kind of giant infinity pool — Nouvel calls it a “reflection machine” — with its softly feathered edges, vanishing points, wavering lines of sight and other mirage-like effects.
 The architecture is sponge-like, open and inviting to the waters of Biscayne Bay and the fleckless Miami sky.
 The architect appears to be seeking a unity of purpose and compromise between future and past, an imaginary realm of wild sunsets, mating manatees and tangled mangrove roots before the coming of Flagler, Fisher or the Kardashians: a 70,720- square-foot slice of Eden, rebooted.

 The Monad Terrace proposal was enthusiastically approved by Miami Beach’s Design Review Board.
 The DRB cited it as a model for future waterfront development.
-One board member expressed interest in living there when it was completed.
-(A version of this story appeared in the Miami Herald on May 13, 2016).
+One board member even expressed interest in living there when it was completed.